AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * The new **Prepare the delivery parts in the database** option enables to perform delivery preparation directly within the database, which can significantly accelerate the analysis.
 (NEO-23886)

 * Performances of the [CRM Connector activity](../../workflow/using/crm-connector.md) for Microsoft Dynamics have been improved.
 (NEO-13303)

-* The [database cleanup workflow](../../production/using/database-cleanup-workflow.md) has been modified to clean all orphans temporary objects, such as temporary workflow tables.
-(NEO-17336)

 **Other changes**